Freshen up your season with these new titles, available for licensing in the US from Concord Theatricals!

 After a disastrous first production, a fledgling theatre company wants to call it quits.
 But when the local librarian requests a new performance for Earth Day, the artists have a decision to make.
 Part scripted play, part guided introduction to devising methods, this unique work prompts ensembles everywhere to create and share an original show about the natural world close to home.

-For more recommendations, visit Concord Theatricals in the US.
+For more new titles, read more in our Newly Available for Licensing series on Breaking Character or visit Concord Theatricals in the US.